 You can start small with just a few articles that answer the most commonly-asked questions.
 For example, you could write an article explaining common problems and how to resolve them, or configuration guidance.
 The more articles you write, the more your Support agents can concentrate on answering the tricky questions and problems.

-If you create an article describing how customers can troubleshoot source code check in issues, and add labels like troubleshoot and checkin to the article to boost it in search results (you’ll need Guide Professional or Enterprise to add labels), then Dave could search and find this information and might not need to raise a ticket.
+If you create an article describing how customers can troubleshoot source code check in issues, and add labels like troubleshoot and checkin to the article to boost it in search results (labels are not available on Suite Team), then Dave could search and find this information and might not need to raise a ticket.

 Your article might look like this in draft format: